gjbex/training-material/Python/README.md

 1. `Flask`: some illustrations of using the Flask web services framework.
 1. `Fundamentals`: code samples that where used to extract fragments in the part of the presentation on core Python features.
+1. `Gis`: code samples for dealing with GIS data.
 1. `Interfacing_C_C++_Fortran`: illustrates how to use Fortran code from Python using `f2py`, C code by using `ctype`, and C/C++ code using SWIG.